 Super Bowl Predictions

-There are certainly worries about the weather and if it will possibly be snowing.
-Kickoff is scheduled for 6:30 EST Sunday night with FOX providing the television coverage.
-Taking a look at the odds in Las Vegas, I find Denver as a 2-point favorite over Seattle with a total set of 47.5 points.
+Unlike last year’s Super Bowl, which was played in New Jersey, weather will not be a concern.
+Kickoff is scheduled for 6:30 EST Sunday night with NBC providing the television coverage.
+If you are looking to place a wager on this game, you’ll find New England listed as a 1.5-point favorite over Seattle with a total set of 48 points.

 Why Seattle Covers

 Seattle (14-4) also got off to a shaky 3-3 start this season.
 It kicked it into high gear thereafter, going 11-1 in its final 12 games to reach the Super Bowl.
 It has been really impressive down the stretch, going 8-0 SU & 7-1 ATS in its last eight games overall with seven of those victories coming by double-digits.

 The Seahawks have been an absolute cash cow at the pay window because of how they have been blowing out the opposition.
 They have won their last eight games by an average of 14.4 points per game.
 They have held seven of their last eight opponents to 17 points or fewer, including five of those to a touchdown or less.
 Four of the eight opponents didn’t even score a touchdown against Seattle.

 As you may know, the Seahawks have the league’s top-ranked defense in scoring (16.3 points/game) and total (274.4 yards/game) defense.
 However, they also put up solid numbers on offense at 25.2 points and 375.4 yards per game.
 So, they are outgaining their opponents by an average of 101.0 yards per game, which is far and away the best mark in the league.